In The City It’s Alright | Lockdown Life In London

-“Wandering around Wanstead Park & Flats I came across an old grotto an eccentric old aristocratic purposely built to give the place more ‘atmosphere’.
-A cycle to the East Ham Nature Reserve uncovered an evocative old cemetery completely reclaimed by nature; one that you won’t find on endless listicles on ‘London’s Magnificent Cemteries’ but deserving all the same.
+“Wandering around Wanstead Park & Flats I came across an old grotto that an eccentric old aristocrat purposely built to give the place more ‘atmosphere’.
+A cycle to the East Ham Nature Reserve uncovered an evocative old cemetery completely reclaimed by nature; one that you won’t find on endless listicles on ‘London’s Magnificent Cemeteries’ but deserving all the same.

 “Basically, I moved to a new part of London just before lockdown and was craving green space away from crowds.
 Finding these small pockets of wilderness in East London gave me a much-needed respite, but also helped me learn more about the history of my neighbourhood.”